openfaas/docs/docs/tutorials/local-kind-registry.md

 Using a local registry is an optimisation, which requires some additional tooling and configuration.

+> Note: This feature is included for [OpenFaaS Standard & For Enterprises](https://openfaas.com/pricing/) customers.

 ## Prerequisite:

 You need to have **Docker** installed on your machine, arkade is also recommended for installing the necessary tools, however you can install them manually if you prefer.